sys-bio/tellurium/docs/antimony.rst

 Change Log
 ----------

+The 3.0 release allows import and export of the SBML packages 'Layout' and 'Render', using the SBMLNetwork library to do so.

+The 2.15 release changed SBML import so that function definitions are (by default) now dropped and automatically incorporated into the model instead.

 The 2.14.0 release added the ability to encode algebraic rules, and added ways to add annotations and notes to objects and the model.